ArtyomHovakimyan/Form-ToDo/README.md

 ## General info
 Use this program you can add task.
 Task have id and name.
-Id is autoincrement or identity.
+Id is identity.
 You can also create, edit, delete, update and see visual how it working.
+Now example how work it.
 ![task](https://user-images.githubusercontent.com/42969660/56504655-4c05ef80-652a-11e9-9203-12e840c16aa2.png)